gu-lseg/intro-to-programming/source/functions.rst

 .. tip::

-   See what happens if you define a function with and argument which has the same name as a variable in your program.
+   See what happens if you define a function with and parameter which has the same name as a variable in your program.

        >>> name = "Miss Moneypenny"